 Hippo are faster on land than you might think.
 Should you come between them and their safe haven, they can attack, or simply run over you to get back to the water.
 The best camps and lodges provide an escort, often armed, to escort you.

-Another way to avoid crowding hippo is to stay in the shallow waters when canoeing or boating, giving hippo the freedom they prefer in deeper waters.
-This is especially useful on the Zambezi above Victoria Falls, the Rufiji in the Selous, or the tributatires fo the Okavango Delta.
+Another way to avoid crowding hippo is to stay in shallow waters when canoeing or boating, giving hippo the freedom they prefer in deeper waters.
+This is smart on the Zambezi above Victoria Falls, the Rufiji in the Selous, or the tributaries of the Okavango Delta.?

 You may still encounter the occasional rogue or Angry Young Male, trying to prove himself, (which also happens with bull elephant) and the injured, ticked off at the world because they?re in pain.
 These are times when your local safari guide is golden.
-They often know the animals individually, and can steer you away from the dangerous ones.
+They often know animals individually, and can steer you away from dangerous ones.